dundey/zetta/README.md

 - Goes to amazon.com
 - Search for keyword "laptop"
 - Add all non-discounted items to cart from the first page of results
+- Check on product page if item is in stock and verify item is not discounted
-- Count the amount of items added and items skipped
+- Count the amount of items added to cart and items skipped
-- Check the added amount of items matches the items in cart
+- Check the added amount of items to cart, matches the items in the cart
-- Check the items added and items skipped match the total items on page
+- Check the items added and items skipped match the total items that should be on the first page of results
-- Check the items in cart are in stock
+- Check the items in cart are still in stock

 ### Notes

+Because the items on the page change with each search, the page is not refreshed until the last item is added.
+New tabs are used for each item being added to the cart.

+The total number of valid items is calculated to be 22, based on the selector used for the purpose of this test.